Terminalcreeds/SSH-Ramdisk-tool/README.md

 ```
 If you have issues with the tool just tell me i will try and fix it :)

-Note: you need to specify -v/-c after -d. -i, -b and -s. -p can be used apart. [ -v / -c will NOT boot ramdisk!!]
+Note: you need to specify -v/-c after -d. -i, -b and -s. -p can be used apart.
+After -c opt drag n drop your logo. [ -v / -c will NOT boot ramdisk!!]
+I haven't tested the custom bootlogo one yet so it may not work.

 Feel free to contribute on this project!